CMed01/milestone-project-5/README.md

 - The training data to fit the model comes from public records.
 This dataset contains about 1.5 thousand house records.
 	- Train data - features: all variables, ....

-__- Train data - filter data where Churn == 1, then drop the Churn variable.
-Target: tenure; features: all other variables, but total charges and customerID__

-__It is assumed that this model will predict a sale price if the Predict Churn Classifier predicts 1 (yes for churn).
-If the prospect is online, the prospect will have already provided the input data via a form.
-If the prospect talks to a salesperson, the salesperson will interview to gather the input data and feed it into the App.
-The prediction is made on the fly (not in batches).__

-### Cluster Analysis
-#### Clustering Model
-- We want an ML model to cluster similar houses.
-It is an unsupervised model.
-- Our ideal outcome is to provide our client with reliable insight into maximising sale prices for their inherited properties.
-- The model success metrics are
-	- at least 0.45 for the average silhouette score
-	- The ML model is considered a failure if the model suggests from more than 15 clusters (might become too difficult to interpret in practical terms)
-- The output is defined as an additional column appended to the dataset.
-This column represents the cluster's suggestions.
-It is a categorical and nominal variable represented by numbers starting at 0.
-- Heuristics: Currently, there is no approach to grouping similar sale prices
-- The training data to fit the model comes from public records.
-This dataset contains about 1.5 thousand customer records.
-	- Train data - features: all variables, ....

 ## Dashboard Design (Streamlit App User Interface)